priymavani/GIT_TASK/git_task_list_03.md

    git add conflict.txt
    git commit -m "Modified conflict.txt in feature-branch"
    ```
+   ↦ switching to new branch , adding content to file , adding to staging area and commit the change

 3. Merge `feature-branch` into `main`:
    ```bash
    git checkout main
    git merge feature-branch
    ```
+   ↦ switching to main branch and merging new branch with current branch .

 4. Resolve the conflict by editing the file and choosing the correct version:
    - Open `conflict.txt` and decide which changes to keep.